 - Repair the muscle damage caused by the workout

-During the first 30-60 minutes after your workout there are special needs our bodies create.
-We call this a “window of opportunity” that remains open during this period of time.
+Moreover, during the first 30-60 minutes after your workout there are special needs our bodies create.
+Thus we call this a “window of opportunity” that remains open during this period of time.

-This fact means that some supplements are much more effective during this period, and we cannot lose
+Therefore some supplements are much more effective during this period, and we cannot lose this opportunity.

 There is a lot of scientific evidence that support the following recommendations: